belle2/basf2/framework/doc/development/tuppr.rst

 Mostly the ``database.txt`` file should be generated automatically if you use the ``DBImport`` interface but please review it and make sure all payloads have the correct IoV and make sure it contains all the payloads you want to add and nothing else.
-The ``database.txt`` and the corresponding payload files should then provided to the globaltag manager for each of the three following use cases:
+The ``database.txt`` and the corresponding payload files should then be provided to the globaltag manager for each of the three following use cases: